alicika/journal/content/blog/_index.md

 +++
+title = "List of blog posts"
+sort_by = "date"
+template = "blog/base.html"
+page_template = "blog/page.html"
 +++

-This is a sample with a blank frontmatter.
+This is a sample with a minimum frontmatter.